 Panaeolus cinctulus Bruising

-Many of those experienced with foraging for magic mushrooms state that the typical bluing reaction, found in both the mycelium and fruiting bodies, is less common in P. cinctulus.
+Many experienced magic mushroom foragers state that the typical bluing reaction, found in both the mycelium and fruiting bodies, is less common in P. cinctulus.
 This bluing feature is so rare that early studies of this species claimed it didn’t bruise blue at all.
 Experienced foragers claim this rare blue staining is most likely observed in the mushroom stems or in their sclerotia, with blue staining caps the rarest of all.

 Panaeolus cinctulus Spore Print